mmistakes/minimal-mistakes/_posts/2016-05-30-sia-via-docker.md

 ## Overview

 [Sia](https://sia.tech/) is a decentralized, peer-to-peer network for buying and selling storage space.
-To participate in the Sia network, a user needs to keep a Sia server process running at all times.
+To participate in the Sia network, the user needs to keep a Sia server process running at all times.

 If you're a regular home user, this may present a challenge.
 Home computers need